Community Care

 Community Care Initiatives

-We’re grateful to have relationships with three different prisons (boys, men and women) and visit them each week.
+We’re grateful to have relationships with two different prisons and visit them each week.
 The team brings bread for physical hunger – and companionship, mentorship, and prayer for spiritual and emotional hunger.

 In Haiti, children with disabilities face a unique struggle.
 Their families can experience stigma and ridicule from their community, and parents frequently relinquish these kids to orphanages or hide them away at home, excluding them from participating in school, church, or community life.